Aymz96/NodejsMongodb_Dev_Env/README.md

 # Start Code CI/CD :computer: :cd:

-This project consists of a Nodejs App and a Database.
+This project consists of a Nodejs App and a Mongo Database.

 - The repository contains a development environment for the project.
 It uses node package manager and provisioning of the app/db to display a working app, posts and fibonacci on a web browser.